Sensei-Intent-Tensor/0.0_business_math_foundation_principals/README.md

 ### The Core Thesis

-Business stability is a **Boolean function** of role states.
-Each role is either stable (1) or unstable (0).
-The combination determines system behavior.
+Business stability is a Boolean function of role states.

 ### The Truth Table